Alexander-Shein/EmpCore/README.md

 # Presentation solution folder
 This folder contains `Presentation Layer` projects.
 Here you can find projects for a WebApi but it can be gRPC, UI, WCF etc.

+It contains middleware for WebApi: `RateLimiting`, `Security` (Azure AD with OAuth2 + OpenID protocols using JWT totens), `Slugify` urls etc.

+# Crosscutting solution folder
+This folder contains projects with services which are used across all the layers.
+For example `caching`, `logging` etc.

+`Redis Distributed Cache` is configured.

 # QueryStack solution folder
 This folder contains projects for `Queries`.
 In the current implementation the `CQRS` patterns are applied which means that commands and queries are splitted.
 I use abstractions from the layered arhitecture for `DomainStack` for `commands`.
 For `QueryStack` we don't need complex layers.
 We just need to return data as fast as possible. `QueryStack` goes outside of the arhitecture without any layers.